metio/terraform-provider-k8s/docs/data-sources/operator_cryostat_io_cryostat_v1beta1_manifest.md

 Optional:

 - `built_in_discovery_disabled` (Boolean) When true, the Cryostat application will disable the built-in discovery mechanisms.
-Defaults to false
+Defaults to false.
+- `disable_built_in_port_names` (Boolean) When true, the Cryostat application will use the default port name jfr-jmx to look for JMX connectable targets.
+- `disable_built_in_port_numbers` (Boolean) When true, the Cryostat application will use the default port number 9091 to look for JMX connectable targets.
+- `discovery_port_names` (List of String) List of port names that the Cryostat application should look for in order to consider a target as JMX connectable.
+- `discovery_port_numbers` (List of String) List of port numbers that the Cryostat application should look for in order to consider a target as JMX connectable.

 <a id="nestedatt--spec--trusted_cert_secrets"></a>